RainbowRobotics/rbpodo/README.md

 ### Realtime script

 ``rt_script()`` allows for the direct integration of custom scripts into the real-time control loop executed within the control box of robotic arm systems.
-By enabling computation to be carried out locally within the control box, it significantly reduces communication latency associated with the updating of variables crucial for the arm's operation.
+By enabling computation to be carried out locally in the control box, it significantly reduces communication latency associated with the updating control output to robot arm.
-For instance, variables related to the feedback loop—such as joint positions and electrical current measurements—can be computed directly in the control box.
+For instance, variables related to the feedback loop—such as joint positions and electrical current measurements—can be accessed directly in the control box.

 The following is the part of [example](./examples/rt_script.cpp).
 ```c++